roundcube/roundcubemail-helpdocs/en_US/mail/mailview.rst

 Shortcut Functions
 ------------------
-In the upper right corder of the preview pane are buttons for often used actions like reply or forward the message.
+In the upper right corner of the preview pane are buttons for often used actions like reply or forward the message.

 The rightmost icon |button-extwin| will open the message in a new window to have a full-size view on the entire message.